jkirkwin/CSC360/file system/README.md

 a FIFO policy, or a LRU policy if we allow shuffling the queue when we use something already in it.
 This seems like a better way to go, but it is a little more complicated.

+Its looking like this isn't going to get done; I have a final on the 11th that I need to put time in to study for, so this is going to be as far as I get.
+As above, what I would have liked to do would be the following:
+- Implement find_dir to parse through the directory tree and return the inode of the directory passed in.
+From here, we would be able to support all our operations in directories other than root.
+-
+-
+-

 ### Misc Notes